information-fiend/lover-jet/JOURNAL.md

 ---
 *LOG #002:*
-start time: 4:30am. had a psychosic vision on this and got to work
+start time: 4:30am. had a psychosic vision on this and got to work okay i'm back and it's the next morning bc i fell asleep. never slept so deeply before lol. i finished around 10pm, i cut a couple hours from the time for humans needs. i started wrapping up the wiring diagram for the plane, then i moved to pcb making, my second worst nightmare (first is fusion360). i was still new to pcb making so it took a long time for me to realize i don't need the exact footprint, just a connector a name the pins. god bless grabcad for the 3d models. i learned the wonders of a grandpour so wiring didn't take much time. had to update my parts:
+* 7.4v 450mah li-po battery
+* XY axis joystick
+* Arduino nano v3.0
+* NRF24L01 + PA
+* Single Pole Single Throw (SPST) Switch
+* EC11 rotary encoder

+it's time for 3d design D:

 ![Screenshot 2025-06-28 at 10 38 31 PM](https://github.com/user-attachments/assets/1237dddd-dd8f-44bc-b3a6-819ca65bde67)
 ![Screenshot 2025-06-28 at 10 38 19 PM](https://github.com/user-attachments/assets/62f70cd3-cf61-452d-817d-04cb26996e47)